Agnes Wergeland

 Agnes Mathilde Wergeland (May 8, 1857 - March 6, 1914) was a Norwegian-American historian, poet, and educator.
-Agnes Mathilde Wergeland was the first woman ever to earn a doctoral degree in Norway.
+Wergeland was the first woman ever to earn a doctoral degree in Norway.

 Early life and education

 She attended Nissen Girls School in Christiania in 1879, studied independently Norwegian history, Greek and Roman architecture and sculpture, and medieval history at the University Library of Christiania from 1879 until 1883.